jzleetcode/jzleetcode.github.io/src/content/blog/leet-1192-critical-connections.md

 We can use Tarjan's algorithm to traverse the graph and try to find the topological order.
 If we encounter a cycle, the edges in the cycle are not critical.
 We set the rank for the vertexes in the cycle to the minimum rank.

-Let's use the example 1 above and go through the iterations of the `dfs`.
+Let's use example 1 above and go through the iterations of the `dfs`.

 | dfs(parent,vertex,rank) | ranks       | res       | explanation                       |
 |-------------------------|-------------|-----------|-----------------------------------|